14-3-3 protein: Function

 14-3-3 proteins play an isoform-specific role in class switch recombination.
-They are believed to interact with the protein Activation-Induced (Cytidine) Deaminase in mediating class switch recombination.
+They are believed to interact with the protein activation-induced cytidine deaminase in mediating class switch recombination.

 Phosphorylation of Cdc25C by CDS1 and CHEK1 creates a binding site for the 14-3-3 family of phosphoserine binding proteins.
 Binding of 14-3-3 has little effect on Cdc25C activity, and it is believed that 14-3-3 regulates Cdc25C by sequestering it to the cytoplasm, thereby preventing the interactions with CycB-Cdk1 that are localized to the nucleus at the G2/M transition.

-The eta (YWHAH) isoform is reported to be a biomarker (in synovial fluid) for rheumatoid arthritis.
+The eta isoform, YWHAH, is reported to be a biomarker (in synovial fluid) for rheumatoid arthritis.
 In a systematic review, 14-3-3η has been described as a welcome addition to the rheumatology field.
 The authors indicate that the serum based 14-3-3η marker is additive to the armamentarium of existing tools available to clinicians, and that there is adequate clinical evidence to support its clinical benefits in the management of patients diagnosed with rheumatoid arthritis (RA).

 14-3-3 proteins bind to and sequester the transcriptional coregulators YAP/TAZ to the cytoplasm, inhibiting their function.